typsy-dev/documentation/xApi.md

 ## Supported statements
 Typsy currently supports **progressed** and **completed** [verbs](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#verb) for Courses.

-At a future date we will also provide support for the same verbs, for Lessons.
+By default, these verbs use a Typsy namespace (e.g. http://xapi.typsy.com/verbs/completed).
+The messages can also be provided with the [ADLNET namespace](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#verb) (e.g. https://adlnet.gov/expapi/verbs/completed)

 ## Integration
 ### Integration overview
 1. A learner completes a course within Typsy.
 2. Typsy publishes (pushes) an xApi statement (JSON) to an asynchronous HTTPS endpoint that the customer exposes.
 3. Customer processes message - saving the data they require to an internal system.
 Any mapping of the fields within the xApi message to internal systems is the customer's responsibility.
+Typsy is able to transform the xApi message it produces should specific fields be required in a particular format (e.g. if the value for a claim, that represents a unique user, must be attached to the Actor object).

 ### Customer endpoint
 The endpoint provided to Typsy must have the following characteristics: